grafana/writers-toolkit/docs/sources/review/lint-prose/dictionary/add-words.md

    1. Replace _`<PART OF SPEECH>`_ with the part of speech.

       For verbs, this is `'verb'`.
+      For nouns, this is `'noun'`.
+      For adjectives, this is `'adjective'`.

       Your completed line should look similar to the following: